Tilian Pearson: The Skeptic

-On June 22, 2017, Tilian premiered the song "Lines That Burn", which originally was planned to be the lead single from his upcoming third solo studio album.
+On June 22, 2017, Tilian premiered the song "Lines That Burn", which originally was planned to be the lead single from his upcoming third solo album.
 Another new single, "Wake Up", was released on July 14.
 Tilian featured on the StéLouse single "Bones", which was released on July 28, 2017.
 He released another solo single, entitled "Patient", and announced the Patient EP on August 4, 2017.

-Tilian confirmed on Twitter that he would be recording his third studio album beginning September 10 and recording his fourth studio album with Dance Gavin Dance beginning October 14.
+Tilian confirmed on Twitter that he would be recording his third album beginning September 10 and recording his fourth album with Dance Gavin Dance beginning October 14.

 On August 29, 2017, American post-hardcore band I the Mighty released the single "Silver Tongues", accompanied with a music video, featuring Tilian on vocals.

 On June 22, 2018, Tilian announced a solo headlining tour, which took place from August 23 to September 23, 2018, with support from American rock bands Royal Coda and Sunsleep.
 Tilian revealed that Dance Gavin Dance drummer Matthew Mingus, Eidola singer and guitarist Andrew Wells, and former A Lot Like Birds guitarist Michael Franzino will be the line-up for his touring band.

-On July 10, 2018, American rock band Our Last Night released a studio cover of Post Malone's 2018 single "Better Now", featuring Tilian and drummer Luke Holland.
+On July 10, 2018, American rock band Our Last Night released a cover of Post Malone's 2018 single "Better Now", featuring Tilian and drummer Luke Holland.

-On August 16, 2018, Tilian announced his third studio album The Skeptic, with a scheduled release date of September 28, 2018.
+On August 16, 2018, Tilian announced his third album The Skeptic, with a scheduled release date of September 28, 2018.
 The lead single, "Cocky", was released on August 17.

 In the United States, The Skeptic debuted at No. 21 on the Digital Albums Chart, No. 13 on the Current Rock Albums chart, No. 9 on the Top Independent Albums chart, No. 6 on the Current Alternative Albums chart and charted atop the Alternative New Artist Albums chart.
 He embarked on The Skeptic US tour, from July 26 to August 22, 2019, with support from Landon Tewers of The Plot In You, Brent Walsh of I the Mighty and RVLS.

 On August 9, 2019, he released the single "Half".
 The following year, he collaborated on former Attack Attack! guitarist and singer Johnny Franck's solo project Bilmuri's song "THEMURIWITHHUMANHAIR" and his cover of "Graveyard" by Halsey.

 Factory Reset

-After sessions for his fourth studio album took place throughout the summer in his home recording studio, Tilian released the lead single "Dose" on December 11, 2020.
+After sessions for his fourth album took place throughout the summer in his home recording studio, Tilian released the lead single "Dose" on December 11, 2020.
 Another song, "Anthem", was released accompanied by its music video on February 27, 2021.
 Tilian released "Is Anarchy a Good Hobby?", the third single from the album, on March 26, along with its music video.
 Factory Reset was officially announced on March 23, and was released on April 23, 2021.
 On August 24, he announced the Factory Reset Tour.
-Originally, the 22-date tour was planned to span from February 25 to March 26, 2022 with support from Royal Coda, Tillie, and Moxy.
+Originally, the 22-date tour was planned to span from February 25 to March 26, 2022, with support from Royal Coda, Tillie, and Moxy.
 However, on January 28, the tour was postponed to November 2022 and has since been postponed indefinitely.